 - transferring you could help sort out a neighbourhood dispute which is getting worse

-- you’re being transferred because the area you live in is being redeveloped
+- you have to move because your landlord is redeveloping the area you live in

-- you want to move somewhere else and your current home is scheduled for major repairs or improvements
+- your current home is due to have major repairs or improvements

 - someone in your household needs specially adapted housing, other than a bungalow or ground floor property

 - you have a district heating debt and transferring you would stop this increasing

 Transferring if you rent your home from a landlord in Great Britain

 Landlords based in Great Britain can't transfer you to Northern Ireland.
 Instead, you should

 - try to swap your tenancy with someone living in Northern Ireland using the Homeswapper website, or

 - apply to the Housing Executive as a new applicant from outside Northern Ireland.

 You can't transfer your tenancy to Great Britain.
 But, you can try to swap tenancies with someone living in Great Britain.
 Use the Homeswapper website to find a swap partner.